I could say that I first played Dungeons & Dragons back in 2018, at my previous job.

 The dawn of an era

 I can assure with all confidence that: if initially I was just merely interested, what really sealed the deal for me were the videos from Matt Colville.
-Where most D&D videos on the internet were really boring, Matt's were engaging.
+Whereas most D&D videos on the internet were either basic or boring, Matt's were engaging.
 There are no words that can describe the level of investment I had with his videos.
 I could watch them for hours.
 And once they were over, I would re-watch them again and again.
 I couldn't count the days until a new video would come out.

 I was like a sponge, absorbing as much as I could, feeling the same joy as my younger self, playing make-belief.
 This was it, I had found something that just made sense and really resonated with me.